 - Track which MCPs are installed across your organization

-- Block dangerous commands in real-time
+- Block risky commands in real time

 - Protect sensitive files from unauthorized access

-- Complete audit trail for security review
+- Create audit trails for security review

 Real-World Implementation: Enterprise Deployment Phases